 Acid Test Ratio

-Dissimilar to current ratio an acid test ratio doesn’t take into account inventories & prepaid expenses since both of them can’t be seen as liquid assets.
-Since quick ratio is a better indicator of liquidity or in other words short-term solvency of a business it becomes a crucial ratio to be examined by Banks and NBFCs to check a firm’s short-term debt paying capacity.
+Unlike the current ratio, this doesn’t take into account inventories and prepaid expenses since both of them can’t be seen as liquid assets.
+Since the quick ratio is a better indicator of liquidity or in other words short-term solvency of a business it becomes a crucial ratio to be examined by Banks and NBFCs to check a firm’s short-term debt paying capacity.

 Formula to Calculate Acid Test Ratio/Quick Ratio/Liquid Ratio

 Liquid or Quick Assets = (Total Current Assets – Inventory – Prepaid Expenses)

 Acid Test Ratio = (Total Current Assets – Inventory – Prepaid Expenses)/Current Liabilities